EnMasseProject/enmasse-workshop/README.md

   * send: max
 * _thermostat_ :
   * recv: max
-  * send: control
+  * send: control\*

-We will create the bindings to each of the application as we deploy them.
+We will create the bindings to each of the applications as we deploy them.

 ### Deploying the "Temperature Analyzer" Spark application